appcues/appcues-capacitor-plugin/README.md

 ## 📝 Documentation

-More technical documentation about this capacitor is available in the [`docs` directory](https://github.com/appcues/appcues-capacitor-plugin/tree/main/docs).
+More technical documentation about this capacitor is available in the [docs](https://github.com/appcues/appcues-capacitor-plugin/tree/main/docs).
 Auto-generated documentation is available [here](http://github.com/appcues/appcues-capacitor-plugin/tree/main/docs/ApiDefinition.md).

 > Full documentation is available at https://docs.appcues.com/